Frequently Asked Questions

 $0.00.
 Our program and all our supportive services are 100% free of charge.
 Yes, really!
 This includes all coursework, materials, scholarships, on-site childcare and transportation assistance.

-Admission to our Medical Interpreter Certificate job training program is highly competitive and by application only.
+Admission to our Medical Interpreter Certificate job training program is by application only.
 See our Apply page for information on our next class.

 We provide our program especially for women in an effort to offset professional and economic gender-based inequities.
 Read more about our mission here.